 Look out for 100-calorie snack bags of nuts – they make a perfect low carb snack too!
 The best choices are almonds, pecans, walnuts, macadamias, and hazelnuts.
 Try these slow cooker Cocoa Nuts!

 Low Carb Tortillas

 A *tiny* bit of preparation needed here unless you want to eat them dry.
-Check out my low carb tortillas review to make sure you buy the right one for you.
-For a quick snack add cooked meat/cheese/salsa/bacon jam/lettuce/sour cream, then roll up – and enjoy!
+Check out my low carb tortillas review to make sure you buy the right brand for you.
+For a quick snack, add cooked meat/cheese/salsa/bacon jam/lettuce/sour cream, then roll up – and enjoy!
 Alternatively, use them to make homemade tortilla chips!

 Carbs: 3-6 net carbs per tortilla plus fillings